Misscoffeecassie/Project4_Team5/README.md

 ### ![image](https://github.com/Misscoffeecassie/Project4_Team5/assets/122665451/7796ed97-20cd-4b9c-8659-67ee6c25b05f)

 ## Technical Notes
-## Data Cleaning Using Pandas
+## Data Cleaning carried out in both Excel & Pandas
+> Review the dataset in Excel, to view features and data quality.
+> Standardise the crop name replacing spaces in crop names with underscores, and removing pluralisation.
+> Join the Kaggle dataset with a propagated dataset of scientific crop classifications, to utilise for aggregation and grouping.

 # Flask Application
     Python code is used to build a Flask application that serves as a web server for Crop Recommendation AI

 > Libraries to Imports
-    Libraries and modules imported, including Flask, Pickle, os, numpy, pandas along with other dependencies
+    Libraries and modules imported, including Flask, Pickel, os, numpy, and pandas along with other dependencies

 > Flask Routes
-    The Flask application is created with routes defined for different HTML temnplates.
+    The Flask application is created with routes defined for different HTML templates.
 These routes handle requests for the main page and prediction page.
 The corresponding HTML templates are rendered and returned to the client.

 > Model Routes
 > Running the Application
-    The application is run when when the script is executed directly.
+    The application is run when the script is executed directly.
 The application runs in debug mode, which provides detailed error messages for debugging purposes.

 # Web App